S3-working-group/s3-practical-guide/docs/all.md

 There are many ways to co-create proposals.
 They typically follow a similar pattern:

-1. Agree on the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</a> (or problem / opportunity / need)
+1. Agree on the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a> and <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">requirement</a> (or problem / opportunity / need)
 2. Explore the topic and understand constraints
 3. Generate ideas
 4. Design a proposal (often done by a smaller group)